kunalmessi10/FCN-with-CRF-post-processing/README.md

 6. scikit-image
 7. scikit-learn

-Download the dataset from this link and place it in the main repository: https://github.com/mostafaizz/camvid Dataset contains the following files:
+Download the dataset from this link and place it in the main directory: https://github.com/mostafaizz/camvid .
+Dataset contains the following files:
 1. 701_StillsRaw_full
 2. LabelApproved_full